dantasfiles/dantasfiles.github.io/_cornell/relst.md

 - *Natural Symbols: Explorations in Cosmology* by Mary Douglas
 - *Fetishizing Tradition: Desire and Reinvention in Buddhist and Christian Narratives* by Alan Cole
 - *Revelatory Events: 3 Case Studies of the Emergence of New Spiritual Paths* by Ann Taves
 - *How God Becomes Real: Kindling the Presence of Invisible Others* by T.M.
 Luhrmann

+**History of Christianity** `RELST 3695 (fa26)`
+- *Confessions* by Augustine
+- *A Brief History of Christianity* by Carter Lindberg
+- *Secrets of God: Writings of Hildegard of Bingen* by Sabina Flanagan

 ## Senior level